 If living with parents isn’t feasible or desired, stick with the lowest possible rent option.
 My son Rick recently upgraded from his first micro apartment — a 336 square-foot studio above a restaurant in Pasadena, Calif. — to a 650 square-foot place down the hall.
 His minimalist space allows him to live a nice lifestyle while building his financial future.
 Consider having roommates or living further from the center of the action in the city in order to reduce rent.

 At the end of the day, your rent check is paying someone else’s mortgage or funding someone else’s lifestyle.
 Choose the lowest common denominator possible when it comes to living expenses early in your career.

 Invest in your education.
-Making sacrifices to get an advanced degree can be a huge financial win.
+Making sacrifices to get an advanced degree can be a huge financial win, if you are not sure if the path your taking is correct, try getting advice from a career management team, check the lig program review to figure out if that’s what you need.
 According to a 2002 analysis of U.S. Census Bureau statistics, a four-year college degree can earn a worker one-third more over the course of his or her career than someone who doesn’t complete college — on average, $2.1 million in total.
 Those with master’s degrees can expect to rake in about $2.5 million during their working years, and those with professional degrees a whopping $4.4 million.

 Taking on advanced studies early in life can help ensure that you actually complete your next degree.
 Once you start a family, it can be challenging to dedicate yourself to studying in the evening and on weekends when you may need (and want) to help out with the kids.
 Obviously, the earlier the degree is completed, the better.